 And, that’s it!
 While we automated a few steps to provision your robot, every capability that powers Try Viam is available to you on the Viam platform.

-We’re excited to see what you build – join our Slack channel to share your ideas and get feedback from others in the community.
+We’re excited to see what you build – join our Discord server to share your ideas and get feedback from others in the community.
 And, check back in soon for some exciting new updates with Try Viam.